Sand, salt, volcanoes add to EU clean air challenge

 "This analysis shows that authorities should make extra efforts to reduce the air pollution they can control, because the cumulative effect of natural and man-made particulates can damage people's health," Jacqueline McGlade, EAA executive director, said in a statement.

-While pollution from sea spray and sand result from natural phenomena, 90 percent of forest fires are caused by humans, as estimated by the EU research organisation.
+While pollution from sea spray and sand result from natural phenomena, 90 percent of forest fires are caused by humans, as estimated by the EU research organization.

 But if wind carries the smoke and particles from fires into other countries, they are classed as natural pollution.